 Acronym: Bypass Angioplasty Revascularization Investigation 2 Diabetes Trial

-Purpose: Evaluated percutaneous coronary intervention (PCI) versus coronary artery bypass grafting (CABG) in patients with diabetes mellitus type II and severe coronary disease.
+Purpose: Evaluated percutaneous coronary intervention (PCI) vs. coronary artery bypass grafting (CABG) in patients with type 2 diabetes and severe coronary disease.

-Treatment Group 2: insulin-sensitization therapy or insulin-provision therapy to achieve a target glycated hemoglobin level of less than 7.0%.
+Treatment Group 2: Insulin-sensitization therapy or insulin-provision therapy to achieve a target glycated hemoglobin level of < 7.0%

 Number of Patients: 2,368

-Inclusion Criteria: diagnosis of both type 2 diabetes and coronary artery disease
+Inclusion Criteria: Diagnosis of both type 2 diabetes and CAD

-- Hepatic dysfunction or if they had undergone PCI or CABG within the previous 12 months
+- hepatic dysfunction, or PCI or CABG within the previous 12 months.

-The BARI -2D Trial found revascularization (either by PCI or CABG) did not reduce mortality or cardiovascular events compared to medical therapy.
-CABG reduced cardiovascular events while PCI did not reduce the primary endpoint (mortality) or the secondary endpoint (composite rate of death, MI or stroke).
+The BARI -2D Trial found revascularization (either by PCI or CABG) did not reduce mortality or CV events compared with medical therapy.
+CABG reduced CV events, while PCI did not reduce the primary endpoint (mortality) or the secondary endpoint (composite rate of death, MI or stroke).